Godzilla: Final Wars: Development

 Godzilla's new design for Godzilla: Final Wars dubbed the FinalGoji.

 Ryuhei Kitamura accepted the offer to direct the film due to being unsatisfied with the Godzilla films of the 1960s, and 2000s, stating, "I loved the Godzilla movies back in the ’70s and '90s, but not so much the ones released in the 1960s and 2000s.
 Godzilla movies back in the ’70s were never just monster movies, there were always messages and themes that reflected and the '90s the time and world within which they were made, and they combined this so well with straight-out entertainment.
 They lost that touch in the 1980 years like 2000s".

 Kitamura has compared Godzilla: Final Wars to that of a musician's "Best of" album, stating "We picked lots and lots of the best elements from the past and combined it in a new way.
 It's what I love about Godzilla and what I don't love about recent Godzilla movies".

+Kitamura initially aimed to cast Jean Reno, who appeared in the 1998 Hollywood Godzilla film.
+The role was subsequently offered to Christopher Lambert and Sonny Chiba before Kitamura decided to cast a professional wrestler or mixed martial artist instead, a search that led him to Don Frye.